grafana/tempo/docs/tempo/website/configuration/polling.md

     # How long to leave a block in the backend after it has been compacted successfully.
 Default is 1h
     [compacted_block_retention: <duration>]
 ```

+Additionally, it is important that the querier `blocklist_poll` duration is greater than or equal to the compactor
+`blocklist_poll` duration.
+Otherwise a querier may not correctly check all assigned blocks and incorrectly return 404.
+It is recommended to simply set both components to use the same poll duration.